Tag: mle

 • Distance metric estimation (e.g., locality sensitive hashing/LSH, MinHash & SimHash): To each piece of data, we apply a set of hash functions.
 The hash functions are designed to put similar items in the same “bucket”.
 (In a machine learning context, we might hash on features, plus some random noise.)
 We approximate the distance between two samples as the extent to which the hash functions produce collisions for those two samples.
 See Tyler Neylon for more on LSH.

 • Set presence estimation (e.g., Bloom & Cuckoo filters): When we observe an item, we turn on k bits in a bitmap.
-We figure out which k bits to turn on by hashing the item through k hash functions.
+We figure out which k bits to turn on by hashing the item through h distinct hash functions.
 Then to test whether a new item is in the set, we hash the new item and we check whether all corresponding k bits are already turned on.
 See Marciej Ceglowski for more on Bloom filters.

 It’s astounding to me that we have effective hash functions at all.
 What a wonder.